+from going to Budget Jail or paying money back.

+How to keep

+Part II: Watch your revenues
-Changing the Budget

-- Requires Board approval if it changes a "bottom line" total spending by Dept/fund - Shows what additional authorization you need - Shows what other appropriation will be reduced. - Is accompanied by a memo explaining the situation and why this is the preferred way to deal with it.
+Changing the Budget The Board can always reduce one appropriation and add it to another.
+The Board can always reduce appropriations if estimated revenues decrease.
+It can do these with "Budget Modifications."
+Budget Modification: Requires Board approval if it changes a "bottom line" - total spending by Dept/fund Shows what additional authorization you need Shows what other appropriation will be reduced.
+Is accompanied by a memo explaining the situation and why this is the preferred way to deal with it.
 But what if you want to increase the budget?
 What if we discover new revenue?
 What if we need (want?) to move appropriations from one fund to another?
 What if we want to use some of the money we said we weren't going to need [unappropriated balance]?
-Remember . . . with certain exceptions, the budget law aims to make it tough to spend new money.
+Remember with certain exceptions, the budget law aims to make it tough to spend new money.
 It also aims to make it tough to move resources around.

-Changing the Budget #1: Grants

-"Grants" are shorthand for "grants, gifts, bequests or devises transferred . . . in trust for specific purposes . . ."
-[ORS 294.325(2)].
+Changing the Budget #1: Grants "Grants" are shorthand for "grants, gifts, bequests or devises transferred in trust for specific purposes" [ORS 294.326(3)].
 If someone else takes responsibility for budgeting for a service, and uses us as the vehicle to provide the service, we can increase our authorized spending just by getting Board permission.
-If we get grant money, all we need to do is a Bud Mod. [accompanied by an intergovernmental agreement]

-Changing the Budget #2: Service Reimbursements

-We have internal service funds (Working Capital Funds -- ORS 294.470) They can increase their appropriations if programs in other funds shift appropriations into payments for services.
+If we get grant money, all we need to do is a Bud Mod. [accompanied by an intergovernmental agreement] Changing the Budget #2: Service Reimbursements We have internal service funds (Internal Service Funds ORS 294.470).
+We can increase their appropriations if programs in other funds shift appropriations into payments for services.
 If you want more service, the providing fund can be increased: all you need to do is a Bud Mod.

-Two things the law does not encourage

-There are two things that Oregon Budget Law does not allow:

-- Increases in appropriations except grants - Uses of unappropriated balance
+Two things the law does not encourage There are two things that Oregon Budget Law does not allow: Increases in appropriations except grants Uses of unappropriated balance

-Agenda

-Placement

-Requests

-For Budget
+Agenda Placement Requests For Budget Modifications

-Modifications